ngoanh2n/webdrivershooter/webdrivershooter-testng/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-blueviolet.svg)](https://opensource.org/licenses/MIT)

 # WebDriverShooter for TestNG
-Project is using TestNG as a testing framework, `webdrivershooter-testng` should be used.<br>
+Project is using TestNG as a testing framework, `webdrivershooter-testng` should be used.

-It automatically gets WebDriver instance from the current running test by using `org.testng.ITestNGListener` listener.<br>
+It automatically gets WebDriver instance from the current running test by using `org.testng.ITestNGListener` listener.

 You don't need to pass the WebDriver instance to the argument of shooter methods.

 | webdrivershooter   	        | webdrivershooter-testng |